Our Team

 Position: Dietitian

 Dionne is a qualified Australian Practicing Dietitian (APD), completing a Bachelor of Nutrition Science and a Masters of Nutrition and Dietetics from the University of Wollongong.
-Since graduating Dionne has spent the last few years working in various practices in the Illawarra.

 Massage Therapists